New deadline for adult learner scholarships

 BPWEV is currently taking part in a national program called “Joining Forces for Women Veterans and Military Spouses.”

-"The program provides resources and online connections to the veterans and military spouses to assist in them successfully obtaining meaningful employment and a career of their interest," it said in a news release.
+“The program provides resources and online connections to the veterans and military spouses to assist in them successfully obtaining meaningful employment and a career of their interest,” a news release stated.

 BPWEV said it’s encouraging female veterans and military spouses to apply for the grants.

-Because of COVID-19, the deadline for mailing applications to BPWEV has been changed to June 30.
+Because of COVID-19, the deadline for mailing applications to BPWEV is now June 30.

 Post a comment as